GSA/piv-guides/pages/Office 365 Certificate-Based Authentication Via ADFS.md

 ###Install Active Directory server

 ####Active Directory/Domain preparations
-1. If the user account has a non-routable domain suffix then add an alternate suffix if necessary in AD _Domains and Trusts_ for the alternate UPN.
+1. If the user account has a non-routable domain suffix in the UPN, then add an alternate suffix if necessary in AD _Domains and Trusts_ for the alternate UPN.
 1. We recommend you have an OU filter plan before synchronizing to the cloud.
 In this document we will be creating an OU named O365 using PowerShell for easy OU filtering and sync to the cloud.
 Then we move users into O365 OU for clean synchronization to the cloud.

 ####Active Directory Certificate Name Mapping Operation: